PeteBleackley/PeteBleackley.github.io/Key-Algorithms/outlier-detection.md

 Samples whose Local Outlier Factor is below a given threshold (*ie* those whose local density is lower than that of their neighbours) can be identified as outliers.

-If we can assume that the data are drawn from a multivariate Gaussian distribution, we can use an *Eliptic Envelope* method.
+If we can assume that the data are drawn from a multivariate Gaussian distribution, we can use an *Elliptic Envelope* method.
 For a sample of size $N$ with $d$ dimensions, we chose a sample size $h$ such that
 $$\frac{\N+d+1}{2} < h < N$$
 We then select a large number of subsamples of size $h$ from the dataset, and calculate the mean and covariance of each.
 The one where the covariance has the smallest determinant is the one least likely to contain outliers.
 Datapoints with a large Mahalanobis distance from the mean of this sample are therefore likely to be outliers.